 IASB post-implementation review process

-The IASB undertakes post-issuance reviews of major new standards and amendments, usually two years after they are effective.
+The IASB undertakes post-issuance reviews of major new standards and amendments, usually after they have been applied internationally for two years.

 Requirements for post-implementation reviews

 Responsibilities of a post-implementation review as set out in the Due Process Handbook for the International Accounting Standards Board ("Handbook"), in which the objectives of a post-implementation review, according to the Handbook, are:

 - to review the important issues that had been identified as contentious during the development of the pronouncement